 After pressing for his honest opinion, the woman he meets asks if unity is the most important thing – he admits it’s not, but you can’t sell the most important things.

 This line tends to haunt readers, but I suspect what the narrator intuits here is how perspectival balance is a personal matter.
 It is difficult to sell because the need for balance changes from person to person and kitchen to kitchen.

 The two hit it off and strike a kind of balance in conversation until the narrator’s parapraxis, or Freudian slip, reveals the elephant (not) in the room: the missing elephant.
 The exchange that follows continues to highlight the narrator’s oddities.

-As he relays the events and his side of the story to the woman he meets, he explains with both conviction and certitude that the elephant and his keeper are never coming back.
+As he relays the events and his side of the story to the woman he meets, he explains with conviction and certainty that the elephant and his keeper will never return.

-The narrator admits to the woman how he witnessed deep affection and friendship between the the elephant keeper and the elephant.
-This observation demonstrates the idea that balance is a personal matter, but also reveals how alienated the narrator feels from his community.
+The narrator admits to the woman how he witnessed deep affection and friendship between the elephant keeper and the elephant.
+This observation demonstrates that balance is a personal matter but also reveals how alienated the narrator feels from his community.

 He is unable to communicate to the proper authorities how the elephant keeper and the elephant must have necessarily grown bigger or smaller.
 Admittedly, there is nothing routine or pragmatic about this conviction.

-The greatest sense of imbalance comes from the townspeople’s fear that they are not in control of the elephant like they thought.
+The most extraordinary sense of imbalance comes from the townspeople’s fear that they are not in control of the elephant as they thought.

 Even though they celebrated this creature, they confined the elephant to captivity.

 Perhaps the disappearance is a reminder that nature requires reciprocity from humans instead of exploitation.
 When we fail to give to nature the way she gives to us, inevitably, the elephant vanishes.